ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

   * - 9.0.1
     - * Verify that the correct underweight category is being used for targeting
     - `Underweight category was fixed <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_9.0.1.ipynb>`_.
 Ready to move on.
+  * - 10.0
+    - Check application of LBWSG to wasting effect
+    - There were issues with our equations, so we `updated <https://github.com/ihmeuw/vivarium_research/pull/1376>`_ and reran
+  * - 10.1
+    - Same as 10.0
+    - * `LBWSG effect on wasting looks as expected <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_10.1_lbwsg_on_wasting_effects.ipynb>`_
+      * `Wasting exposure not validating <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_10.1_risk_and_cause_checks.ipynb>`_ (MAM overestimated), but `transitions look good <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_10.1_wasting_transitions.ipynb>`_.

+        * Could it be something to do with our MAM targets applying to baseline as well?
+We did not check this for model 9.
+Will add this check to a rerun request.

+      * No :code:`12_to_23_months` age group in observed outputs.
+Only incident MAM/SAM transitions observed.
+Let's add this age group and all wasting transitions in moving forward.
+  * - 11.0
+    - Check implementation of better/worse MAM and targeting of MAM treatment to worse MAM state
+    - * Observers:

+        * No :code:`12_to_23_months` age group in observed outputs

+        * Only observing incident MAM and SAM counts - let's add all back in for V&V

+      * `Ratio of worse:better MAM exposure looks good, but combined MAM exposure is off (low at initialization) <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_11.0_risk_exposure.ipynb>`_

+      * `MAM treatment targets do not appear to be functioning correctly <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_11.0_MAM_targets.ipynb>`_:

+        * Low coverage in 6-11 month age group, which should be 100% covered

+        * Appears that there is no targeting based on worse MAM state

+      * `Transitions out of better/worse MAM states look good, but transitions into better/worse MAM states are underestimated <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_11.0_wasting_transitions.ipynb>`_

+        * Need to look into how we are applying scalars

 .. list-table:: Outstanding V&V issues